noahturbs/catancounter/README.md

 - In the top right of github there's a green dropdown menu that says "Code".
 Select "Download as ZIP"
 ![image](https://user-images.githubusercontent.com/36610564/163658375-445bde8c-6f00-45c0-9229-7f6ab7eded6e.png)

 -Extract the zip folder.
-You should now have a folder with all the files of the project(start.js, manifest.josn, etc.)
+You should now have a folder with all the files of the project(start.js, manifest.json, etc.)

 -Go to the following url: "chrome://extensions/"